-Alefacept - is a selective immunomodulating agent.
-It is used for the treatment of patients with moderate to severe chronic plaque psoriases who are candidates for light therapy or systemic treatment.
-It is intended for use under the guidance and supervision of a health care professional.
-Patients may self inject the intramuscular injection only if their physician determines that it is appropriate and with medical follow-up, as neccessary, after proper training in intramuscular injection technique.
 The degree of regulatory control afforded by Schedule F (prescription drug) status coincides with the risk factors associated with this medicinal ingredient.
-Oversight by a practitioner is necessary to ensure that adequate risk/benefit information is available before the drug containing the medicinal ingredient is administered and that the drug therapy is properly monitored. .../2
+Oversight by a practitioner is necessary to ensure that adequate risk/benefit information is available before the drug containing the medicinal ingredient is administered and that the drug therapy is properly monitored.

 Alternatives

 Any alternatives to the degree of regulatory control recommended in this amendment would need to be established through additional scientific information and clinical experience.

 No other alternatives were considered.

+Benefits and Costs

+The amendment will impact on the following sectors:

+• Public

-Benefits and Costs The amendment will impact on the following sectors: Public Prescription access to drug products containing this medicinal ingredient would benefit Canadians by decreasing the opportunities for improper use and by ensuring the guidance and care of a practitioner. • Health Insurance Plans Drug products for human use containing medicinal ingredients listed on Schedule F may be covered by both provincial and private health care plans. • Provincial Health Care Services The provinces may incur costs to cover practitioners' fees for services.
+Prescription access to drug products containing this medicinal ingredient would benefit Canadians by decreasing the opportunities for improper use and by ensuring the guidance and care of a practitioner.

+• Health Insurance Plans

+Drug products for human use containing medicinal ingredients listed on Schedule F may be covered by both provincial and private health care plans.

+Provincial Health Care Services

+The provinces may incur costs to cover practitioners' fees for services.
 However, the guidance and care provided by the practitioners would reduce the need for health care services that may result from improper use of drug products for human use that contain medicinal ingredients listed on Schedule F. The overall additional costs for health care services should therefore be minimal.

+Compliance and Enforcement

+This amendment will not alter existing compliance mechanisms under the provisions of the Food and Drugs Act and Regulations enforced by the Health Products and Food Branch Inspectorate.

+Consultation

-Compliance and Enforcement This amendment will not alter existing compliance mechanisms under the provisions of the Food and Drugs Act and Regulations enforced by the Health Products and Food Branch Inspectorate.
-Consultation The manufacturer affected by this proposed amendment was made aware of the intent to recommend this medicinal ingredient for inclusion on Schedule F during the review of the drug submission.
-Direct notice of this regulatory proposal was provided to the Provincial Ministries of Health, medical and pharmacy licensing bodies, and industry, consumer and professional associations on December 16, 2004 with a 30-day comment period.
-This initiative was also posted on the Therapeutic Products Directorate (TPD) website.
-Two supportive comments were received.
-The process for this further consultation with stakeholders is described in the Memorandum of Understanding (MOU) to streamline regulatory amendments to Schedule F, which came into effect on February 22, 2005.
-The MOU is posted on the Health Canada website at www.hc-sc.gc.ca/hpfb-dgpsa/tpd-dpt/mou_schedule-f_e.html.
-This letter is being sent by email to stakeholders and is also being posted on the TPD website at www.hc-sc.gc.ca/hpfb-dgpsa/tpd-dpt/index_drugs_regulations_e.html and the "Consulting Canadians" website at www.consultingcanadians.gc.ca.
-Any comments regarding this proposed amendment should be addressed to Vilma Laryea, Policy Division, Policy Bureau, Therapeutic Products Directorate, 1600 Scott Street, Holland Cross, Tower 'B', 2nd Floor, Address Locator 3102C5, Ottawa, Ontario, K1A 1B6, by facsimile at 613-941-6458 or by email to vilma_laryea@hc-sc.gc.ca within 75 days following the date of posting of this letter on the TPD website.
-Final Approval In accordance with the MOU process, it is anticipated that this amendment will proceed directly from this consultation to final publication in the Canada Gazette, Part II, approximately 6 to 8 months from the date of posting of this letter on the TPD website.
+The manufacturer affected by this proposed amendment was made aware of the intent to recommend this medicinal ingredient for inclusion on Schedule F during the review of the drug submission.

+The process for this consultation with stakeholders is described in the Memorandum of Understanding (MOU) to streamline regulatory amendments to Schedule F, which came into effect on February 22, 2005.
+The MOU is posted on the Health Canada website.

+This letter is being sent by email to stakeholders and is also being posted on the Health Canada website and the Consulting Canadians website.

+Any comments regarding this proposed amendment should be addressed to Vilma Laryea, Policy Division, Policy Bureau, Therapeutic Products Directorate, 1600 Scott Street, Holland Cross, Tower 'B', 2nd Floor, Address Locator 3102C5, Ottawa, Ontario, K1A 0K9, by facsimile at 613-941-6458 or by email to vilma_laryea@hc-sc.gc.ca within 75 days following the date of posting of this letter on the website.

+Final Approval

+In accordance with the MOU process, it is anticipated that this amendment will proceed directly from this consultation to final publication in the Canada Gazette, Part II, approximately 6 to 8 months from the date of posting of this letter on the website.
 The amendment will come into force on the date of registration.

+Yours sincerely,

-Yours sincerely, Original Signed by Diane Gorman Assistant Deputy Minister
+Original Signed by

+Diane Gorman Assistant Deputy Minister